 - During the course of providing medical services, we may collect further personal information.
 This can include via electronic transfer of prescriptions, receiving records from your previous practice, correspondence with other health providers, My Health Records (PCEHR)

 - We may also collect your personal information when you visit our website, send us an email, telephone us, make an online appointment.
-Please note we will not communicate medical information via e-mail as this is not secure.

 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

 - other involved healthcare providers, such as specialists, allied health professionals, hospitals,community health services and pathology and diagnostic imaging services

 - your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary).

 When, why and with whom do we share your personal information?